stackitcloud/terraform-provider-stackit/docs/resources/routing_table.md

 description: |-
   Routing table resource schema.
 Must have a region specified in the provider configuration.
   This resource is for SNA, not VPC, based networks.
+  The platform deletes routing tables and their routes together with the network area region (stackit_network_area_region) they belong to.
+When the network area or its region no longer exists, the provider treats the routing table as deleted: it is removed from the Terraform state on refresh, and destroying it succeeds.
   ~> This resource is part of the experimental feature routing-tables and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---